fudan-zvg/Semantic-Segment-Anything/README.md

 - **(III) Final decision module (orange).** The SSA engine uses a Class proposal filter (_i.e._ a CLIP) to filter out the top-_k_ most reasonable predictions from the mixed class list.
 Finally, the Open-vocabulary Segmentor predicts the most suitable category within the mask region based on the top-_k_ classes and image patch.

 ### 📖 News
-🔥 2023/04/10: The example of Semantic Segment Anything for SA-1B is released.
+🔥 2023/04/10: Semantic Segment Anything is released.
 🔥 2023/04/05: SA-1B is released.

 ## Examples